EmanuelCastanho/Atlantic_Innovation_Week-Workshop/README.md

 1. Install [ANACONDA](https://www.anaconda.com/products/individual) (this notebook uses Python 3.8);
 2. Prepare the Environment:
 - **First Method:** Use *environment_macOS.yml* or *environment_Win.yml* file to create your environment (tested on macOS Catalina, Windows 10, Anaconda 4.11.0).
 If you get `ResolvePackageNotFound` error try the second method;
-- **Second Method:** Create an environment called AIW-Workshop-Env, install Jupyter Notebook and manually install the following packages:
+- **Second Method:** Create an environment called AIW-Workshop-Env, install Jupyter Notebook and manually install the following packages: *gdal, geopandas, rasterio, sentinelsat, python-dotenv, zipfile36 and ipywidgets widgetsnbextension pandas-profiling*.
-  - `conda install -c conda-forge gdal` or `conda install gdal`
-  - `pip install geopandas`
-  - `pip install rasterio`
-  - `pip install sentinelsat`
-  - `pip install python-dotenv`
-  - `pip install zipfile36`
-  - `pip install ipywidgets widgetsnbextension pandas-profiling`
 3. To test the *sentinelsat* library, create a [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/#/self-registration) free account and add the credentials to the env.txt file, changing the file to hidden (.env);
 4. If you don't want to create a COAH account, or if your account is recent, you can download an example product [HERE](https://drive.google.com/drive/folders/1oMTw1laADQHn2_uwDBVKm6YoAcBr2XPt?usp=sharing).
 Create a new folder called *Sentinel2-Downloaded-Products* and save the product to that folder.